mathieu-clement/cs686-big-data-p2/README.md

 ### After graduating from USF, you found a startup that aims to provide personalized travel itineraries using big data analysis.
 Given your own personal preferences, build a plan for a year of travel across 5 locations.
 Or, in other words: pick 5 regions.
 What is the best time of year to visit them based on the dataset?

 During this year of travel, I would like to visit:
- * dxf: Dartmouth, Nova Scotia, in memory of flight SWR-111 that disappeared on September 2, 1998 in the waters of the Atlantic Ocean after an onboard fire,
+ * dxfy: Halifax, Nova Scotia, in memory of flight SWR-111 that disappeared on September 2, 1998 in the waters of the Atlantic Ocean after an onboard fire,
- * dk2: The Bahamas (near Miami, FL) to cheer up,
+ * dk2y: Nassau, Bahamas (near Miami, FL) to cheer up,
  * dpxy: Niagara Falls (between Toronto and Rochester, NY) because it's romantic,
  * 9whp: Albuquerque, to see the sites where they filmed Breaking Bad,
  * 9xhv: Rocky Mountain National Park, Colorado, no justification needed.